UgurUgurUgur/README/README.md

 ## About Me

-I'm a passionate Full Stack Developer with a knack for solving complex problems and creating intuitive user experiences.
+I'm a passionate Fullstack Developer with a knack for solving complex problems and creating intuitive user experiences.
 Currently, I'm based in Belgium and actively seeking new opportunities in web development.
+### Portfolio
+My Portfolio including my resume/cv is [here](https://ugurkan-karaca.netlify.app/).

 ## Career Journey